-- Provide tax incentives to businesses to provide childcare facilities at worksites and to subsidize the childcare costs of their employees; - Encourage public-private partnerships through matching funds and financial incentives; - Educate employers on the economic benefits of providing childcare; - Provide support and regulations to ensure childcare providers are paid a living wage; - Improve the Child and Dependent Care Tax Credit to make it available to more low-and-moderate-income families; and
+- Provide tax incentives to businesses to provide child care facilities at worksites and to subsidize the child care costs of their employees; - Encourage public-private partnerships through matching funds and financial incentives; - Educate employers on the economic benefits of providing child care; - Provide support and regulations to ensure child care providers are paid a living wage; - Improve the Child and Dependent Care Tax Credit to make it available to more low-and-moderate-income families; and

-• Urge the Small Business Administration (SBA) to view childcare as a legitimate business and make available low-interest loans to those interested in starting day care services.
+• Urge the Small Business Administration (SBA) to view child care as a legitimate business including providing them operational support and make available lowinterest loans to those interested in starting child care businesses.

-Further, NLC urges the federal government to strengthen childcare and early learning systems by bridging gaps between childcare and early learning providers and supporting policies within Head Start that foster collaboration with early education programs and childcare.
+Further, NLC urges the federal government to strengthen child care and early learning systems by bridging gaps between child care and early learning providers and supporting policies within Head Start that foster collaboration with early education programs and child care.